 Sometimes just thinking about embarking on a program of stress control can be stressful.
 Rather than freeze in your tracks, start small and bask in the glow of your successes.
 Give yourself a week to focus on practical solutions that could help you cope with just one stumbling block or source of stress in your life.
 Pick a problem, and see if these suggestions work for you.

 1. Frequently late?
 Apply time management principles.
-Consider your priorities (be sure to include time for yourself) and delegate or discard unnecessary tasks.
-Map out your day, segment by segment, setting aside time for different tasks, such as writing or phone calls.
+Consider your priorities (be sure to include time for yourself) then delegate or discard unnecessary tasks.
+Map out your day, segment by segment, setting aside time for different tasks, such as writing memos or returning phone calls.
+If you get caught up online, put away distractions—no texts, tweets, emails, or games—while you dive into tasks.
 If you are overly optimistic about travel time, consistently give yourself an extra 15 minutes or more to get to your destinations.
 If lateness stems from dragging your heels, consider the underlying issue.
 Are you anxious about what will happen after you get to work or to a social event, for example?
 Or maybe you’re trying to jam too many tasks into too little time.
+Tracking time for various tasks can help you become more realistic.

 2. Often angry or irritated?
 Consider the weight of cognitive distortions.
 Are you magnifying a problem, leaping to conclusions, or applying emotional reasoning?
-Take the time to stop, breathe, reflect, and choose (see “Deflate cognitive distortions,” page XX).
+Take the time to stop, breathe, reflect, and choose.

 4. Overextended?
 Clear the deck of at least one time-consuming household task.
-Hire a housecleaning service, shop for groceries through the Internet, convene a family meeting to consider who can take on certain jobs, or barter with or pay teens for work around the house and yard.
+Hire a housecleaning service, shop for groceries online, convene a family meeting to consider who can take on certain jobs, or barter with or pay teens -- your own or local hires -- for work around the house and yard.
 Consider what is truly essential and important to you and what might take a backseat right now.